 Therefore, a smaller core and single light signal eliminate any distortion that could delay transmission.
-You can expect high transmission speeds than any fiber optical cable available in the market.
+You can expect high transmission speeds than any fiber optical cable available on the market.

 It can provide connectivity over medium distances.
-Typical multi-mode cable core has diameters of 50, 62.5, and 100 micrometers in which light waves are dispersed into numerous paths.
+A typical multi-mode cable core has diameters of 50, 62.5, and 100 micrometers in which light waves are dispersed into numerous paths.
 In the case of long connections, multiple paths of light can result in signal distortion or loss at the receiving end.
 Therefore, it can carry multiple signals, but there is a loss of range.
-Multi-mode cables come in two variants as discussed below:
+Multi-mode cables come in two variants, as discussed below:

 Step index multi-mode cable has a thick core for signal transmission.
 These are usually used for moderate distances but can offer long-range signals when used with amplifiers.
 However, in this cable, the light signals enter at various angles and are transmitted through the cable at different rates.
 Some might travel directly, while others may zigzag.
 This type of fiber is best for short distances.

 Graded index multi-mode cable has the core arranged in circles, just like a tree.
 Unlike the step-index fiber, light signals in the graded-index travel faster and in ring form.
 This cable can handle multiple wavelengths of light at once, making it perfect for data transfer and communication.
 It can support a transfer rate of around 100 GB.
 It is fast because the light signals don’t zigzag, which reduces the travel distance.